How to Order Furniture

 The District through Buildings and Grounds provides most classroom desks.
 The main vendor is:

 There is an exiting furniture (US Communities) contract which provides hefty discounts.
-There are several delivery options: tailgate, inside delivery and delivered/installed.
+Delivery options: tailgate, inside delivery and delivered/installed.
 Virco also offers a recycle/take back program.
 Contact Purchasing for a price list.

 Tablet arm chairs: #3700BR in navy